OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Disclaimer

 This calculator provides estimates based on the standard presumptive taxation rules for FY 2025-26.
 It does not account for partner remuneration in firms, business losses from previous years, or specific disallowances.
 The choice between presumptive taxation and regular computation should be based on your actual profit margins and compliance capabilities.
-Consult a qualified Chartered Accountant for personalized advice.
+Consult a qualified Chartered Accountant for personalised advice, especially for the 5-year lock-out implications and turnover limit assessments.

 Frequently Asked Questions